opennms-forge/onms-k8s-poc/README.md

 Check the script for more details.

-## Pending

-* Find a way to use the Graph Templates from the Core Server within the UI servers.

 ## Problems/Limitations

 * The WebUI sends events handled by Queued to promote updating RRD files to ensure data is available.
 That won't work with dedicated UI servers (as Queued is not running there).